cscully-allison/guidepost/readme.md

 # Guidepost

-Guidepost is a Python library designed for seamless integration into Jupyter notebooks to visualize High Performance Computing (HPC) job data.
+Guidepost is a Python library designed to visualize High Performance Computing (HPC) job data in jupyter notebooks.
 It simplifies the process of understanding HPC workloads by providing a single, interactive visualization that offers an intuitive overview of job performance, resource usage, and other critical metrics.

 ---